mortendahl/mortendahl.github.io/_posts/2017-06-04-secret-sharing-part1.md

 The interpolation step needed in reconstruction is slightly trickier.
 Here the polynomial is instead given in a point-value representation consisting of `T+1` pairs `(pi, vi)` that is less obviously suitable for computing `f(0)`.

-However, using [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial) we can express the value of a polynomial at zero by a weighted sum of a set of constants and its value at `T+1` other points.
+However, using [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial) we can express the value of a polynomial at any point by a weighted sum of a set of constants and its value at `T+1` other points.

 ```python
 def interpolate_at_point(points_values, point):